AzfaarQureshi/shopify-backend-2019/README.md

 * Create & sign in with Users
 	* using bcrypt gem to encrypt passwords
 	* each user has their own token which uniquely identifies them and their access-scope
-* Unit-tests for basic functionality
+* Unit-tests for basic functionality located in `test/graphql/resolvers`
 	* Creating user, signing in with a user, creating/purchasing/deleting products
 * Purchase products through cart
 	* flow goes: createCart -> addProductsToCart -> checkoutCart